-According to the University's Tuition Policy, students are guaranteed a constant tuition rate throughout their anticipated period of study (defined as 4 years for undergraduate students and 2 years for Master's students).
+According to the University's Tuition Policy, students are guaranteed a constant tuition rate throughout their anticipated period of study (defined as 4 years for undergraduate students).
 This tuition rate is determined by the rate in effect at the time of the student's enrollment.